JuliaLang/Pkg.jl/docs/src/managing-packages.md

 !!! note
-    If you have a new registry installed via pkg server, then it's impossible for old Julia versions to update the registry because Julia before 1.4 don't know how to fetch new data.
+    If you have a new registry installed via pkg server, then it's impossible for old Julia versions to update the registry because Julia before 1.4 doesn't know how to fetch new data.
-    Hence, for users that frequently switches between multiple julia versions, it is recommended to still use git-controlled regsitries.
+    Hence, for users that frequently switch between multiple Julia versions, it is recommended to still use git-controlled registries.

 For the deployment of pkg server, please refer to [PkgServer.jl](https://github.com/JuliaPackaging/PkgServer.jl).